planetarium/www.nine-chronicles.dev/en/forum-trunk/run-your-own-local-headless-node-controlled-by-unity-editor.md

 This is another clone of [NineChronicles.Headless](https://github.com/planetarium/NineChronicles.Headless).
 To avoid conflict, we just picked another name to see what this is.

-## Do I have to update both NineChronicles and Unity-runner when I want to modify lib9c?
+## Do I have to update both Nine Chronicles and Unity-runner when I want to modify lib9c?

-In short, NO. You can apply your lib9c changes to both repositories because NineChronicles and Unity-runner shares lib9c source code by symbolic link.
+In short, NO. You can apply your lib9c changes to both repositories because Nine Chronicles and Unity-runner shares lib9c source code by symbolic link.
 Thus just edit lib9c code in unity project and re-run headless node.

 # Troubleshooting